 Specific resolutions help track progress and keep you motivated to reach your goals.
 Part of measuring is setting a realistic timeframe that shifts your behavior over time rather than forcing you to make wholesale changes overnight.

 Think of some ways for you to be accountable.
 Otherwise, it's far too easy to let ourselves off the hook.
 Maybe you could do one or more of the following:

 Most importantly, don’t forget to reward yourself as you progress toward keeping your resolutions.
 Celebrating small milestones throughout the journey will keep you motivated and improve the odds that you’ll keep your resolutions.

 While you’re thinking about measuring your resolutions, consider putting a plan in place for failure.
 After all, it might happen — none of us are perfect.
-It's far easier to set up a Plan B while you're in a healthy mindset than it is to figure out how to keep moving forward in the moment after a slip-up.
+It's far easier to set up a backup plan while you're in a healthy mindset than it is to figure out how to keep moving forward in the moment after a slip-up.

 Small setbacks are normal, and change happens over time, so don’t beat yourself up emotionally if there are hiccups along the way.
 Go into your resolutions knowing that part of being human is not being perfect.
 Abandon the “all-or-nothing” mentality and celebrate the small victories as progress towards the larger goal.